Morocco with Kids | 15 Top Things To Do And See

 Best Time To Visit Morocco With Kids

 Morocco is a fantastic year-round destination for families.
-Depending on your itinerary some months are better to enjoy certain activities than others.
+Depending on your itinerary, some months are better to enjoy certain activities than others.

-In winter, the Atlas Mountains and Sahara Desert can get cold at night, which might make camping, hiking, swimming or cycling less enjoyable for children.
+In winter, the Atlas Mountains and the Sahara Desert can get cold at night, which might make camping, hiking, swimming or cycling less enjoyable for children.

 Summer (June to August) is hot, often reaching 40°C, especially in desert regions like Merzouga and cities like Marrakech.
-While this maybe challenging for families, coastal areas such as Essaouira and Agadir are cooler and more manageable, offering perfect conditions for families to surf, camel treks and play in waterparks.
+While this may be challenging for families, coastal areas such as Essaouira and Agadir are cooler and more manageable, offering perfect conditions for families to surf, camel treks, and play in waterparks.

-Visiting Morocco With Kids FAQs
+Visiting Morocco With Children FAQs

-When travelling with kids there are always questions to ensure your experience is the best possible.
+When travelling with kids, there are always questions to ensure your experience is the best possible.

 Is Morocco safe to visit with kids?